JetBrains/intellij-sdk-docs/topics/Window-sizes.md

 #### Maximum width and height

-Set maximum width and height to 80% of a screen size.
-Use a [scrollbar](scrollbar.md) if a popup's content doesn't fit within the set dimensions.
+Set the maximum width and height to 80% of the screen size.
+Use a [scrollbar](scrollbar.md) if the popup's content exceeds the set dimensions.

 ### Tool windows

 #### Vertical tool window

 * Default width: 20% of the application width.
-* The minimum size: 200×500&nbsp;px.
+* Minimum size: 200×500&nbsp;px.

 #### Horizontal tool window

 * Default height: 20% of the application height.
-* The minimum size: 500×200&nbsp;px.
+* Minimum size: 500×200&nbsp;px.

 For example, the vertical <control>Project</control> tool window and the horizontal <control>Build</control> tool window with minimum sizes in <control>Window</control> mode: